Hexi Corridor: Medieval history

 Tang forces were withdrawn from the Hexi Corridor following the outbreak of the An Lushan Rebellion in 755 and the Tibetan Empire gradually occupied the region, culminating in their capture of Dunhuang in 786 and the rest of the Hexi Corridor in the 790s.
 Following this, residents of the region adopted various Tibetan customs such as the use of Tibetan names and the Tibetan script, which continued even after the Tang dynasty reasserted control.
-Tibetan influence in the Hexi Corridor during this period led to the spread of Tibetan Buddhist culture to the rest of Eurasia, where it remained a dominant culture into the early 20th century.
+Tibetan influence in the Hexi Corridor during this period led to the spread of Tibetan Buddhist culture to the rest of Eurasia, where it remained dominant into the early 20th century.

 The Tibetan Empire collapsed in 842; the Hexi Corridor was then seized by warlord Zhang Yichao in 848, who established the Tang-loyal Guiyi Circuit in 851.
 The Guiyi Circuit reunified the Hexi Corridor and reached its greatest extent in the 860s.
-Its power and territory then steadily declined under pressure from two Uyghur states: the Qocho Kingdom in the Tarim Basin to the west and the Ganzhou Uyghur Kingdom to the east, which was founded after the Guiyi Circuit lost control of its eastern provinces in the 880s.
+Its power and territory then steadily declined under pressure from two Uyghur states: the Qocho Kingdom in the Tarim Basin to the west, and later the Ganzhou Uyghur Kingdom to the east which was founded after the Guiyi Circuit lost control of its eastern provinces in the 880s.

-By the early 10th century, the Guiyi Circuit was confined to the area surrounding Dunhuang, and was almost completely isolated from the rest of China by the Ganzhou Uyghurs' seizure of goods along the Silk Road.
-In 911, the Guiyi Circuit became a vassal of the Ganzhou Uyghurs and reopened the Silk Road in 925.
+By the early 10th century, the Guiyi Circuit was confined to the area surrounding Dunhuang and was almost completely isolated from the rest of China by the Ganzhou Uyghurs' seizure of goods along the Silk Road.
+In 911, the Guiyi Circuit became a vassal of the Ganzhou Uyghurs, who reopened the Silk Road in 925.
 After this, Dunhuang once again became a centre of culture in the region; some of the largest temples at the Mogao Caves were constructed during this time, and Buddhist texts produced at Dunhuang were freely distributed to the Ganzhou and Qocho kingdoms.
 This revival was partly driven and financed by the diplomatic relations that the three states maintained with one another and with the dominant dynasties of the Central Plains.